 3. The Glasshouse at ANRAN – Devon

-Proving not only barns can pull off a wonderful rustic look is the magnificent Glasshouse at ANRAN.
-It’s a luxury venue but with a simple, nature-inspired look and welcoming atmosphere.
+Proving it's not just barns that can pull off a wonderful rustic wedding look is the magnificent Glasshouse at ANRAN.
+It’s a luxury rustic wedding venue but with a simple, nature-inspired look and welcoming atmosphere.
 The unique glasshouse, which can hold up to 200 guests, is bursting with exotic plants and wows with very little extra decoration.

 You can also host a ceremony or cocktails on the lawn by the lake or have a hog roast in their Hay Barn.
 ‘The Hut’ is a favourite at Hitched – a cowshed with an underground bar feel where you can party late into the night and sit around a firepit while strumming the guitar.